Burying Cremated Remains

 Susan Fraser

-Susan Fraser, founder of In The Light Urns Inc., has spearheaded innovation in the memorial industry since 2001.
-After a personal tragedy, she created custom cremation urns for ashes reflecting a lost loved one's individuality and still speaking with customers daily.
-Her commitment to comfort made her an authority on cremation and memorials, guiding and consoling families through understanding and compassion.
+Susan Fraser, founder of In the Light Urns, Inc., has spearheaded innovation in the memorial industry since 2001.
+After a personal tragedy, she began creating custom cremation urns for ashes that reflect a lost loved one's individuality.
+Susan's commitment to comfort makes her an authority on cremation and memorials, guiding and consoling families through understanding and compassion.
+With expertise and dedication, Susan's cremation guides give families invaluable resources for informed decisions.

 Susan Fraser, founder of In The Light Urns.
 Susan Fraser, founder of In The Light Urns.